-- A notorious ransomware group known for its multiple versions of ransomware, including LockBit 1.0, 2.0, and the latest, LockBit 3.0.
-Each version has become more sophisticated, with enhanced encryption and better evasion tactics.
+- A notorious ransomware group known for its multiple versions of ransomware, including LockBit1.0 (2019), LockBit2.0 (2021), LockBit3.0 (2022) and LockBit Black (2023). - Each version has become more sophisticated, with enhanced encryption and better evasion tactics.
 The group operates under a ransomware-as-a-service (RaaS) model, allowing other cybercriminals to use their software for a fee. - Attacked financial services, healthcare and transportation sectors. - Used in approximately 1,700 ransomware attacks in US between January 2020 to and May 2023, with US\$91 million paid as ransom. - Also declared as the world's most prolific ransomware in 2022.